koelslaw/documentation/topics/rocknsm2-5-0_Pending/RHEL/README.md

 2.5 Changelog will go here:
  - Bro to Zeek
  - Suricata 5
- - Removal of several Deprecated Python 2 pkgs
+ - Removal of several Deprecated Python 2 pkg
  - Removal of GeoIP

 ## Data Node